Fartuun Adan: Career

-Adan is the executive director of the Elman Peace and Human Rights Centre, a Mogadishu-based NGO established in honour of her late husband.
-She serves as the organization's Executive Director, while their daughter Ilwad works alongside her.
+Fartuun Adan is the executive director of the Elman Peace and Human Rights Centre, a Mogadishu-based NGO established in honour of her late husband.
+She serves as the organization's Executive Director, while their daughter Ilwad works alongside her in a senior leadership role.
+According to the organization's own website, Elman Peace works across multiple pillars, including peace and reconciliation, human rights and protection, gender equality, climate and security, education, and job creation for young people.